-Your offer must be valuable, so valuable users would pay for it.
+Your offer must be so valuable users would pay for it.
 This is where we often see companies get lackluster results, their content offers are just glorified sales brochures.

 Inversely, when you have high-quality resources attracting your target audience and resources so valuable they would pay for it, they’d gladly give up their contact information for it.

-With contact information, you can form a relationship which is accomplished by continuing to provide value at regular intervals.
+With contact information, you can form a relationship accomplished by continuing to provide value at regular intervals.
 Again, your goal is to improve your contact’s life– Help them solve problems, provide them valuable insight, or offer entertainment.

 The communication can be manual or automated.
 Manual communication is personable, but automated communication scales.

 Define specific actions that indicate buying interest and assign a numerical value to them.
-For example, visiting specific web pages might be 5 points, opting in to additional lead magnets 10 points, opening emails 5 points, etc…
+For example, visiting specific web pages might be 5 points, opting into additional lead magnets 10 points, opening emails 5 points, etc…

 Once the score is high enough the contact becomes a “Sales Qualified Lead” or SQL, indicating they’re ready for a sales conversation.
 With the right tools (like Hubspot), you can automatically notify your sales team to start a discussion.